hashicorp/packer/website/source/docs/extending/plugins.html.md

 # Plugins

 Packer Plugins allow new functionality to be added to Packer without modifying the core source code.
-Packer plugins are able to add new commands, builders, provisioners, hooks, and more.
+Packer plugins are able to add new builders, provisioners, hooks, and more.
 In fact, much of Packer itself is implemented by writing plugins that are simply distributed with Packer.
-For example, all the commands, builders, provisioners, and more that ship with Packer are implemented as Plugins that are simply hardcoded to load with Packer.
+For example, all the builders, provisioners, and more that ship with Packer are implemented as Plugins that are simply hardcoded to load with Packer.

 This page will cover how to install and use plugins.
 If you're interested in